 Three-party agreement on salary compensation from the Danish state

 The agreement provides salary compensation to Danish employer's on certain conditions.
-The headlines are:
+The main points of the agreement are as follows:

-- The agreement covers both monthly paid and hourly paid employees and employees who are covered by a collective bargaining agreement and employees who are not.
+- The agreement covers both monthly paid and hourly paid employees, in addition to both employees who are covered by a collective bargaining agreement and those who are not.

-- The Danish state provides salary compensation of 75% to 90% of the salary, for employees who are senthome due to extraordinary economic downturn due to Covid-19:
+- The Danish state provides salary compensation of 75% to 90% of the monthly salary, for employees who are sent home due to extraordinary economic downturn due to Covid-19:

-o 75% for monthly paid employees (with a salary cap of DKK 23,000 for (salaried) monthly employees); and
+o 75% for monthly paid employees (subject to a salary cap of DKK 30,000 per month for (salaried) monthly employees); and

-o 90% for hourly paid employees (with a salary cap of DKK 26,000 for hourly paid employees).
+o 90% for hourly paid employees (subject to a salary cap of DKK 30,000 per month for hourly paid employees).

-- Applicable for companies who would otherwise terminate (i) at least 30% of their staff or (ii) at least 50 employees.
+- The agreement is applicable to companies who would otherwise terminate (i) at least 30% of their staff or (ii) at least 50 employees.

 - It is a requirement that the company does not terminate any employees while receiving salary compensation.